webpack/webpack.js.org/content/concepts/index.md

 ## Plugins

-Since Loaders only execute transforms on a per-file basis, Plugins are most commonly used (but not limited to) performing actions and custom functionality on "compilations" or "chunks" of your bundled modules [(and so much more)](/concepts/plugins).
+Since Loaders only execute transforms on a per-file basis, `plugins` are most commonly used (but not limited to) performing actions and custom functionality on "compilations" or "chunks" of your bundled modules [(and so much more)](/concepts/plugins).
 The webpack Plugin system is [extremely powerful and customizable](/api/plugins).

 In order to use a plugin, you just need to `require()` it and add it to the `plugins` array.
-Since most plugins are customizable via options, you need to create an instance of it by calling it with `new`.
+Most plugins are customizable via options.
+Since you can use a plugin multiple times in a config for different purposes, you need to create an instance of it by calling it with `new`.

 **webpack.config.js**